Deploy real-time reporting (RTR)

 5. Deploy RTR services

+Complete the sections on this page in order.
+Each section depends on the previous one.
 If you encounter issues during database setup, contact support at nbs@cdc.gov.

 Prerequisites